-SARS will collect the revenue and then transfer the revenue to the National Treasury who are responsible for all financial disbursements to Government Departments.
-The National Treasury will then transfer the requested and approved finances for the funding of waste management activities to the Bureau.
+SARS will collect the revenue through charges or ievies and transfer the revenue to the National Treasury who are responsible for all financial disbursements to Government Departments.
+The National Treasury will then transfer the requested and approved finances for the funding of waste management activities, to the Bureau.